stevecochrane/tailwindcss-logical/README.md

 ## What's Not Included

 This plugin does not generate utilities for everything in the [CSS Logical Properties and Values Level 1](https://drafts.csswg.org/css-logical/) specification.
-If something is not already represented in Tailwind's defaults, it is not represented in this plugin.
+If something does not have a non-logical equivalent in Tailwind's defaults, it is not represented in this plugin.

 * Logical Values for the `caption-side` property: Tailwind does not have `caption-side` utilities.
-* Flow-relative Border Width shorthand properties `border-block-width` and `border-block-height`: Tailwind does not have `border-width` controls for the X or Y axis.
+* Flow-relative Border Width shorthand properties `border-block-width` and `border-block-height`: Tailwind does not have `border-width` shorthand utilities for the X or Y axis.
 * Flow-relative Border Styles: Tailwind only has `border-style` utilities for all sides of an element at once.
 * Flow-relative Border Colors: Same as for Border Styles.